hectorhuertas/.dotfiles/README.md

 ### To Do
 ##### High
 ##### Medium
+* ripgrep shorcuts for hidden/unhidden/ follow/nofollow, ignore/not ignore??
 * kubectl
   * have a "raw" kubectl without shorcuts or protection, and without cutting the first lines
   * usar kubectl --no-headers (en lugar de cortar la primera linea)